SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • A +1 bonus to attack rolls you make with the weapon.
 • Whenever you have advantage on a melee attack roll and hit, you knock the target prone if the lower of the two d20 rolls would also hit the target.
 • Whenever you have disadvantage on a melee attack roll and miss, the target takes bludgeoning damage equal to your Strength modifier if higher of the two d20 rolls would hit the target.

-# Fey Teleportation

-Increase one of your mental attributes by 1, to a maximum of 20.
-You can use misty step once per short rest, and you can cast this spell with your spell slots.
-You gain proficiency in Tirmarian.

 # Fey Teleportation [Cha]